Budget Preparation Process

 EBO Form 1 - Estimated Condition of Funds--Summary of all agency receipts (including state funds, federal and local funds, departmental receipts, and any other funds or revenue sources), transfers, reversions, and balance unencumbered for the three-year period.

-EBO Form 2 - Summary of Appropriation Unit or Activity--To be used as a summary for agencies that have more than one appropriation unit, activity or fund.
+EBO Form 2 - Summary of Appropriation Class or Function--To be used as a summary for agencies that have more than one appropriation class, function or fund.
 Requires expenditure information for the three-year period by program, major object of expenditure, and source of funds.
 Also includes total number of employees.

 EBO Form 3 - Capital Expenditures--This form is used to describe, justify, and plan for financing all proposed capital expenditures for the upcoming fiscal year.
 Categories included are capital outlay, transportation equipment purchases, and other equipment purchases.

-EBO Form 5 - Summary of appropriation Unit or Activity--Agencies prepare one Form 5 for each fund within an activity; for each activity including all funds; and for each appropriation unit including all activities and funds.
+EBO Form 5 - Detail of Appropriation Class or Function--Agencies prepare one Form 5 for each fund within a function; for each function including all funds; and for each appropriation class including all functions and funds.
 Requires expenditure information for the three-year period by major object of expenditure and source of funds.
 Also includes total number of employees.

 EBO Form 6 - Personnel Classification--A summary of personnel, showing number of employees and salaries for major personnel classifications budgeted for the three-year period, as well as other information such as number of raises, new positions, and vacant positions filled.